← All posts

 The Form as a System, Not a Page Element

-The shift worth making is to stop thinking of the intake form as a design element on a website page and start thinking of it as the entry point to an operational system.
+The shift is to stop thinking of the intake form as a design element on a website page and start thinking of it as the entry point to an operational system.
 The form captures the lead.
 The system acknowledges the inquiry, routes it to the right person, tracks response time, manages follow-up, and records the outcome.
 The form and the pipeline are one continuous workflow, not two separate things connected by an email notification.

-The firms that treat intake as an operational system will consistently retain more clients from the same traffic than firms that treat it as a form on a contact page.
+The firms that treat intake as an operational system will retain more clients from the same traffic than firms that treat it as a form on a contact page.
 The traffic is the same.
 The marketing spend is the same.
 The difference is what happens after the visitor taps submit.